Leonard Pozner: Nobody Died at Sandy Hook book

 As the result of a separate judgment against the book's publisher, the principal officer of Moon Rock Books, Dave Gahary, agreed to stop selling the book.
-After listening to a 15-hour deposition, Gahary said that he no longer had any doubt that Pozner had truly lost his son.
+After listening to a 15-hour deposition, Gahary said that he no longer had any doubt that Pozner had lost his son.
 "I came away from that believing that he was telling the truth, and I felt personally bad for anything that I had done to contribute to his misery."
 Gahary, who has published many books on conspiracies, said he had been inundated with hate mail from deniers of the Sandy Hook massacre since his change of heart had become public.
 He hoped that he was sending these people a message: "If someone like me is saying that I believe him, it should carry some weight, and they should look at this event differently."
 A jury trial to decide damages was set for October 2019.
 At the trial's conclusion in July 2020, the Dane County, Wisconsin Circuit Court ordered Fetzer to pay Pozner a total of $1.1 million — $450,000 in jury-awarded damages, $650,000 in attorney's fees, and $7,395.13 in fees and costs.
-(Palecek and Moon Rock Books previously settled out of court.)
+Palecek and Moon Rock Books previously settled out of court.
 Fetzer said he would appeal.